Using the right keywords in your LinkedIn Profile is essential to your visiblity in LinkedIn.

 For each Trends search term you enter, Indeed will assign a unique color to the line representing that term in the resulting graph.
 Realistically, you probably won't have more than three or four versions of the term.
 But, I tested twenty different terms, and it still worked.

-In this example, the term "PMP certification" (the green line at the top) is used most often, although use seems to have peaked in 2012.
+In this example, the term "PMP certification" (the green line at the top) is used most often, although use seems to be gradually dropping since 2012.

 Still, if you hold that certification and are interested in jobs where it would be relevant or required, including it in your LinkedIn profile is smart.

-Next, most often used is "PMP certified" (the orange line).
-And "certified PMP" (the blue line) is used much less often than "PMP certification."
+Next, most often used is "PMP certified" (the blue line).
+And "certified PMP" (the orange line) is used much less often than "PMP certification" (the green line).
 I would probably include the two top terms in my LinkedIn profile (if I held the certification), and skip the lowest one unless I had room to gracefully include it.

 Don't simply endlessly repeat the terms over and over again in your profile.
 But, do use them in key places in your profile, where they will be most effective, like your professional headline and summary.